Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 - checks triage behavior drift;

-- preserves the evidentiary chain of Qwen logs, decisions, and diffs.
+- preserves the evidence chain of Qwen logs, decisions, and diffs.

-> [runnable] — minimal smoke run for this chapter is in [examples/goodhart-validator/](examples/goodhart-validator/README.md).
+> [runnable] — the minimum smoke run for this chapter is in [examples/goodhart-validator/](examples/goodhart-validator/README.md).

 cd book2/examples/goodhart-validator